-The consolidated financial statements incorporate the assets and liabilities of the Company as at 30 June 2017 and the results of its subsidiaries for the year then ended.
-The Company and its subsidiaries are referred to in this financial report as Reward or the Consolidated Entity.
+The consolidated financial statements incorporate the assets and liabilities of the Company as at 30 June 2018 and the results of its subsidiaries for the year then ended.
+The Company and its subsidiaries are referred to in this financial report as the Group or the Consolidated Entity.